 The SSF Resource Guide contains information on the available emergency shelter and service programs in Sacramento County (updated quarterly).

-From November 21, 2016 through March 31, 2017, Sacramento Steps Forward will also be facilitating its annual rotating winter shelter for single adults, Winter Sanctuary.
-Made possible by the participation of Sacramento’s faith-based community and Sacramento County, Winter Sanctuary is expected to provide food and overnight shelter to more than 400 individuals experiencing homelessness over four months.
+For much of the year, Sacramento Steps Forward also facilitates its annual rotating winter shelter for single adults, Winter Sanctuary.
+Made possible by the participation of Sacramento’s faith-based community and Sacramento County, Winter Sanctuary provides food and overnight shelter to more than 400 individuals experiencing homelessness over four months.

 More on Sacramento County’s homelessness crisis response system and recommendations to align its resources behind services that follow the Housing First model can be found in this report.